Skip to contents

 population

-Numeric vector containing the total population number in each geographic sub-unit.
+Integer vector of the total population number in each geographic sub-unit.

 geo_id_macro

-Numeric or string vector containing the higher-level IDs of the geographic units the sub-unit belong to and will be aggregated at.
+Numeric or string vector of the higher-level IDs of the geographic units the sub-unit belong to and will be aggregated at.
+Required if population is provided.

 Value